Small resolutions of SU(5)-models in F-theory: Introduction

 The common wisdom on the physical meaning of singular fibers in F-theory can be summarized in three points:

 (1) Each irreducible component of the discriminant locus corresponds to a divisor wrapped by $(p,q)$-seven-branes.
 The gauge group associated to branes wrapping a divisor of the discriminant locus is determined by the type of singular fibers above that component.
-In the spirit of Mckay's correspondence, the type of singular fibers over a component of the discriminant locus identifies the gauge group living on the brane wrapping that component\footnote{ If the fiber over a component of the discriminant locus is not split, there is monodromy that exchange certain nodes of the diagram and the gauge group can become non-simply laced.}
+In the spirit of Mckay's correspondence, the type of singular fibers over a component of the discriminant locus identifies the non-Abelian gauge group living on the brane wrapping that component\footnote{If the fiber is not split, there is monodromy that exchange certain components of the singular fiber and by identifying such components, we can also get non-simply laced gauge groups.}.

 (2) Singular fibers in codimension-two in the base are related to charged chiral matter following Katz-Vafa's approach and the matter content can be read off following the branching rules of representation theory \cite{FTheoryTate,Katz:1996xe,Vafa:2009se}.
 When the base is a threefold, these codimension-two loci are called {\em matter curves}.
-This follows from a familiar picture in D-brane modelling under which chiral matter can be localized at D-branes intersections.
-In F-theory, this point has been supported by direct comparaison with the heterotic string in the case of elliptic threefolds leading to theories in six spacetime dimensions.
+This follows from a familiar picture in D-brane modeling under which chiral matter can be localized at D-branes intersections.
+In F-theory, this point has been supported by direct comparisons with the heterotic string in the case of elliptic threefolds leading to theories in six spacetime dimensions.

 (3) Codimension-three singularities are related to Yukawa couplings.